LibrePhotos/librephotos/README.md

 - Django backend & React frontend.

 ### Contributions
-- Librephotos is in development.
-Contributions are welcome!
+- Get started in less then 30 minutes by following the [guide here](https://github.com/LibrePhotos/librephotos-docker)
 - Join our discord server or open a pull request to start contributing
 - We are looking for developers who want to port LibrePhotos to ARM